rhunter-3/mbp_dual_boot/guide.md

-# Dual Boot Macbook Pro Snow Leopard with Ubuntu 20.04 Focal Fossa
+# Dual Boot Macbook Pro (mid 2010) Snow Leopard with Ubuntu 20.04 Focal Fossa

 This guide walks through how to install Ubuntu 20.04 Focal Fossa alongside Mac OS X (Snow Leopard in my case) on a mid 2010 Macbook Pro (7,1).
 The main points of the setup are as follows: